 - Time utility is the benefit marketing provides by storing products until they are needed.
-Some women rent their wedding gowns instead of buying them and wearing them only once (they hope!). - Possession utility is the benefit marketing provides by allowing the consumer to own, use, and enjoy the product.
+Some women rent their wedding gowns instead of buying them and wearing them only once (they hope!). - Possession utility is the benefit marketing provides by allowing the consumer to own (at a reasonable price), use, and enjoy the product.
 The bridal store provides access to a range of styles and colors that would not be available to a woman outfitting a bridal party on her own.